monk-io/docs/docs/monkscript/yaml/index.md

 ### `service`

 Services are like [runnables](#runnable) but don't define containers.
-They can be used to represent services external to Monk which can't be managed directly.
+They can be used to represent services external to MonkOS which can't be managed directly.

 :::note